Particular/docs.particular.net/servicecontrol/db-compaction.md

 * Open a browser and navigate to `http://localhost:{selected RavenDB port}/studio/index.html#databases/documents?&database=%3Csystem%3E`.
   ![](export-database-step1.png 'width=500')
-* Click on the "Tasks" link at the top of the page.
+* Click the "Tasks" link at the top of the page.
 * Select "Export Database" tab and select all checkboxes.
   ![](export-database-step2.png 'width=500')
 * Export the database.